Hi-Res 3D · AR-Ready

 Position object so it fills the frame without cutting off any part

-Shoot every 10–15° around the full 360° for each orbit
+Shoot every 10–15° around the full 360° for each pass

 Each photo must overlap ~70% with adjacent photos